bradtiltonnow/ccl1200-k23/guidebook.md

 * [Introduction to Declarative Actions](https://www.servicenow.com/community/next-experience-articles/introduction-to-declarative-actions/ta-p/2332003#create)
 * [Open an new UI Builder Tab from Workspace Record page Using Declarative Action](https://www.servicenow.com/community/next-experience-articles/open-an-new-ui-builder-tab-from-workspace-record-page-using/ta-p/2331927)

-## Open a new request from the overview tab

 # Exercise 5 - Miscellaneous

 So far you've modified a landing page and record page, worked with containers, components, properties, events, data resources, client state parameters, actions and buttons, and more!
 In this exercise you'll touch a few other areas of Workspaces and UIB to add more tools to your toolbox.